We support disabled people to find training, work experience, voluntary work and paid employment.

 Ways we can help:

-- offering 1 to 1 support from an employment and health support worker to identify barriers to work
+- offering one to one support from an employment and health support worker to identify barriers to work

 - create an action plan with agreed steps to help you on your employment pathway